garcia-nacho/garcia-nacho.github.io/_posts/2019-02-18-FaceRecognition.md

 <pre><code>opt<-optimizer_adam( lr= 0.0001 , decay = 1e-6 )
 compile(model,optimizer = opt, loss = 'categorical_crossentropy' )</code></pre>

 For the optimization, I am using the Adam optimizer which is one of the *state-of-the-art* algorithms for weight tuning commonly used in image classification.
-The loss function here is the *cross-entropy*.
+The loss function here will be the *cross-entropy*.
 [Here](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) you can read more about the Adam optimizer and [here](https://towardsdatascience.com/understanding-binary-cross-entropy-log-loss-a-visual-explanation-a3ac6025181a) you can read an interesting post where the author explains very well the cross-entropy.
 {: style="text-align: justify"}

 There is one last step before training the model which is to do *one-hot-encoding* of the dependent variable.
-*One-hot-encoding* is an alternative way of representing the dependent variable in opposition to the *Label-encoding*, which is the traditional way of showing it.
+*One-hot-encoding* is an alternative way of representing the dependent variable in opposition to the *label-encoding*, which is the traditional way of showing it:
 {: style="text-align: justify"}

 ![OHE](/images/OHE.png)